macdudeuk2/ox-mailchimp-campaign/README.md

 - **Reply-To Email**: Email address for replies
 - **Select Members tagged as**: Choose which Mailchimp segment to target
 - **Email Template**: Optional template to pre-fill content
-- **Email Content**: Rich text editor for email content with image insertion support
+- **Email Content**: Rich text editor for email content with image insertion and media uploader support

 ### Template Variables